somator/webrtchess/README.md

 ```
 peerjs --port 3001
 ```
 In your browser, go to localhost:3000.
+Open another tab/window to localhost:3000.
+Once 2 clients have entered the host's client pool, a peer to peer connection will be established and the game will start.